kumpmati/treexpress/README.md

 Install the package with npm: `npm install puulvelin`.

+In addition to `puulvelin`, you'll need to install the following packages:

-You must have typescript installed to use `puulvelin`.
-Install it with npm: `npm install --save-dev typescript`
+- TypeScript: `npm install --save-dev typescript`
+- Express.js: `npm install express`

 Your `tsconfig.json` should include the following options: